nikolalsvk/blog/content/blog/why-should-you-learn-vim-in-2020/index.md

 To do this in Vim, press `CTRL+v` - now you can select columns.
 The following command is `8j`, letting Vim know that I want to go eight lines down.
 Then, I press `s` to substitute a character, and I type in the character `t`, which I want to put there.
 Finally, I press `Esc` twice, and the whole column is changed.
+You can see that I then press `u` to undo my changes.

 I didn't know this initially, nor did I learn it in the first two years.
 I learned it when I needed it.
 So don't get bothered if you feel overwhelmed by this